 Individuals with outgoing and persuasive personalities and knowledge of the products and services they are promoting are most likely to succeed in this career.
 Those who are self-motivated and able to work independently may also be better prepared to succeed in this profession.

 Job Outlook and Salary Information

 Some fields comparable to a business development specialist are sales engineers, securities, commodities and financial services sales agents, and wholesale and manufacturing sales representatives.
-According to the U.S. Bureau of Labor Statistics (BLS), all of these fields are expected to experience average or above-average rates of growth from 2014-2024.
-The BLS reports the median salary for sales engineers was $97,650 in 2015, and securities, commodities and financial services sales agents received a median salary of $71,550 that year.
-Also in 2015, general wholesale and manufacturing sales agents were paid a median salary of $76,190, based on data from the BLS.
+According to the U.S. Bureau of Labor Statistics (BLS), all of these fields are expected to experience average or above-average rates of growth from 2018-2028.
+The BLS reports the median salary for sales engineers was $101,420 in 2018, and utility system construction sales agents received a median salary of $152,610 that year.
+Also in 2018, electronics and appliance stores sales agents were paid a median salary of $140,860, based on data from the BLS.

 In addition to a relevant bachelor's degree, employers are looking for sales experience, familiarity with their product or service area, and strong communications and technology skills when hiring business development specialists.
 Also be prepared to spend a lot of time on the road meeting clients and giving presentations.
 This sector is seeing steady growth and jobs are generally well-compensated.